 - 2 cups (~5 cubes per cup) chocolate coconut ice cubes (as original recipe is written, 1 can full-fat coconut milk + 3 Tbsp cocoa powder, frozen into cubes)

 - 1/2 cup ice cubes

 - 4-6 Tbsp light chocolate syrup/sauce (I used Hershey's, which is vegan // amount based on preferred sweetness)

 - 1 1/2 cups unsweetened vanilla almond milk (or other milk)

-- 2 Tbsp crushed pretzels + more for topping (use a gluten free variety to keep this recipe G-Free)
+- 2 Tbsp crushed pretzels (plus more for topping // use a gluten-free variety to keep this recipe GF)

-- Non-bitter stevia, agave or honey (if not vegan) for extra sweetening
+- Non-bitter stevia or agave (or honey if not vegan // for extra sweetening)

-- Add coconut mocha ice cubes, ice cubes, almond milk and 4 Tbsp chocolate syrup to start to blender and blend until smooth, adding more almond milk as needed.
+- Add chocolate coconut ice cubes, ice cubes, almond milk and 4 Tbsp chocolate syrup to start to blender and blend until smooth, adding more almond milk as needed.

 - Taste and add more chocolate syrup OR sweetener if needed.
 I added one half packet of non-bitter stevia, but agave or additional chocolate syrup will do just fine.